mixer/interactive-cpp/README.md

-# New SDK!

-We are currently rewriting this C++ SDK so that it is easier to integrate and build into your game project.
-If you are building on Win32, Xbox, and/or UWP please check out our new source in our v2 branch [here](https://github.com/mixer/interactive-cpp/tree/v2).
-Android and iOS support will be coming soon.

 # Mixer Interactivity C++ SDK

 The C++ Interactivity SDK supports client-side development with Mixer Interactivity.
 If you have not read through our [Interactive Reference Documentation](https://dev.mixer.com/reference/interactive/) now is a great time to do that.

 ## Quick Start